Facebook executive in India files police complaint after report on content practices

 Tejasvi Surya, another BJP lawmaker and a member of a parliamentary committee on information technology, said many people had complained to him that Facebook was "unfairly censoring many nationalist, pro-India or pro-Hindu voices", and that he would take up the matter with relevant authorities.

+Facebook on Monday referred Reuters to a weekend statement that said it prohibited hate speech irrespective of one's political position but acknowledged, "there is more to do".

-(Reporting by Aditya Kalra in New Delhi; editing by Clarence Fernandez and Jason Neely)
+(Reporting by Aditya Kalra and Devjyot Ghoshal in New Delhi; editing by Clarence Fernandez/Jason Neely/Susan Fenton)